 7. Hemp Milk

-This is another non-dairy vegan milk that pairs well with cereal.
+This is another great option for cereal.
 Hemp milk is high in protein with a cup containing up to 5 grams of protein.
 It’s also recommended because it’s high in omega-3 fatty acids.

 Hemp milk is thick and creamy, and it works well for baked dishes, thanks to the high protein content.
 However, its thickness makes it a poor substitute for recipes.